anoma/nspec/overrides/templates/guarded-action-template.md

 !!!
 Note

-	New events are "muted" for the time of guard execution.
+	New events are "muted" for the time of guard and action execution.

 ## Guard Xi